-here $\diamond$ can be replaced by "$pk$" for peak, "$tr$" for trough and "$pix$" for sharp clipping.
-The ${\bf{r}}_{\diamond}$ represents the location vector of local extrema and sharp clipping on the CMB map at threshold $\vartheta$.
-The $\delta_{\rm D}$ is Dirac delta function.
-Clarifying the relation between Dirac delta function and ${\rm d}^6{\mathcal{A}}$ enables us to write the mean value of local extrema density as:
+where $\diamond$ can be replaced by "$\rm pk$" for peak, "$\rm tr$" for trough and "$\rm pix$" for sharp clipping.
+The ${\bf{r}}_{\diamond}$ represents the location vector of local extrema and sharp clipping on the CMB map at threshold $\vartheta$. $\delta_{\rm D}$ is the Dirac delta function.
+Clarifying the relation between Dirac delta function and ${\rm d}^6{\mathcal{A}}$ enables us to write the average of local extrema number density at the threshold as:

-The second derivative tensor of the CMB field ($\xi_{ij})$ should be {\it negative definite} ({\it positive definite}) at peak (trough) position.
-Finally, the number density of peaks for a purely isotropic Gaussian CMB field in the range of $[\vartheta,\vartheta+d\vartheta]$ becomes \citep{Bardeen:1985tr,Bond:1987ub}:
+The second-derivative tensor of the CMB field ($\xi_{ij}$) should be {\it negative definite} ({\it positive definite}) at peak (trough) position.
+Finally, the number density of peaks for a purely isotropic Gaussian CMB field in the threshold interval, $[\vartheta,\vartheta+d\vartheta]$, becomes \citep{Bardeen:1985tr,Bond:1987ub}:

 where